Cauliflower Steaks

 Hi, Kristen.

 This is fantastic!
 I had to check through the list of other cauliflowers recipes on your blog before making this comment.
-My initial concern was with the cheese (being an healthy recipe freak), but then the processing is safe so I’d say it’s a good choice.
+My initial concern was with the cheese, but then the processing is safe so I’d say it’s a good choice.

 Thanks for sharing.